 Reviewed at the AFI FEST.

-Movie cast info via the IMDb.
+Movie cast and crew info via the IMDb.

 Tony Jaa Ong-Bak: Muay Thai Warrior image: Magnolia Pictures.

 “Ong-Bak: Muay Thai Warrior (2003): Fierce Martial Arts Star in Reactionary Actioner” last updated in December 2020.